BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 } Elf32Info;
 ```

-Now, in `femto_elf.c`, the function that loads the ELF is as follows:
+Now, in `femto_elf.c`, the function that loads the ELF is as follows (if you look
+at the actual file, it has some sanity checks that I removed for legibility):

 ```
 int elf32_parse(const char* filename, Elf32Info* info) {